BlinkDynamo/blinks-thinks/README.md

 ## Description
 Blink's Thinks is a self-hosting point-and-click puzzle game.

-It runs on it's own engine built using raylib and C++.
+It runs on a simple C++ engine that uses raylib + raylib modules at it's core.
 It is currently compilable for Linux (clang++) and web (Emscripten).
 The project uses GitHub Pages to host the web-compiled game in a separate branch, 'gh-pages'.
 GitHub Workflows re-compiles the game to this branch on each push.

 ## Play Online
 To play the most recent commit of the game hosted on GitHub Pages, go [here](https://blinkdynamo.github.io/blinks-thinks/).